MartinTichovsky/jest-collector/README.md

 })
 ```

-In cases when you would like to remove a specific function or a component from the collector, you can do it providing a name and or options.
+In case you want to remove a specific function or a component from the collector, you can do it providing a name and/or options.

 ```ts
 // it will remove all registered SimpleComponents from the collector